- propranolol hydrochloride

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via Yellow Card Scheme.
 Website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.

-Cardiac - Bradycardia, hypotension, pulmonary oedema, syncope and cardiogenic shock may develop.
-Conduction abnormalities such as first or second degree AV block may occur.
-Rarely arrhythmias may occur.
-Development of cardiovascular complications is more likely if other cardioactive drugs, especially calcium channel blockers, digoxin cyclic antidepressants or neuroleptics have also been ingested.
-The elderly and those with underlying ischaemic heart disease are at risk of developing severe cardiovascular compromise.
+Bradycardia, hypotension, pulmonary oedema, syncope and cardiogenic shock may develop.
+QRS complex prolongation, ventricular tachycardia, first to third degree AV block, ventricular fibrillation or asystole may also occur.
+Development of cardiovascular complications is more likely if other cardioactive drugs, especially calcium channel blockers, digoxin, cyclic antidepressants or neuroleptics have also been ingested.
+Older patients and those with underlying ischaemic heart disease are at risk of developing severe cardiovascular compromise.

 Pharmacotherapeutic group: Beta blocking agents, non-selective (beta blocker) ATC code: C07AA05